daxur-studios/engine/projects/daxur-studios/engine/src/lib/core/game/actors/game-actor.md

 - `deSpawn()` - Remove actor from scene.
 - `destroy()` - Handle cleanup when removing from scene.

-This covers the key pieces of the Actor class that should be documented!
+This covers the key pieces of the GameActor class that should be documented!
 Let me know if you would like me to expand or clarify any part of the documentation.